by Collyn Rivers

 10/15 amp issues

-You can, however, legally use a 10 amp supply cable for travel trailers if all related bits are also changed to 10 amps.
+You can, however, legally use a 10 amp supply cable for caravans if all related bits are also changed to 10 amps.
 That includes the inlet socket, RCDs and circuit breakers.
 Doing so thus prevents over 10 amps being drawn.
 Clipsal now has a 10 amp socket inlet that directly replaces the 15 amp unit.

 The Amp-fibian is a legal alternative.
 It is a short cable with a 10 amp inlet plug.
 It also has an inbuilt 10 amp circuit breaker and RCD.
 Plus a 15 amp outlet socket.
 It restricts supply to 10 amps but as most electrical appliances now draw less energy this not likely to be a problem.